 Who is my counselor?

 Hello Carver Tigers!
-My name is Alesha Love and I am your School Counselor!
-I began my school counseling career at Carver Elementary in 2016.
-I love being a part of the Carver “Tiger” family and I do believe that here at Carver, we are a family!
+My name is Rheanna Longoria and I am your School Counselor!
+I began at Carver as a 5th grade teacher 6 years ago and now I am starting my school counseling career as a Carver Tiger!
+I love being a part of the Carver family and I do believe that here at Carver, we are a family!

-I earned a Bachelor’s degree in Special Education from Langston University, Langston, OK.
-I earned a Master’s degree in Education Administration from Grand Canyon University, Phoenix, AZ and a Master’s Degree in School Counseling from Amberton, University Garland, TX.
+I earned a Bachelor’s degree in Interdisciplinary Studies at Texas A&M University Corpus Christi.
+I earned a Master’s degree in School Counseling from Amberton University, Garland, TX.

-I have a passion for working with young people and have been in the education field for over 20 years.
+I have a passion for working with elementary students.
 I truly care about what happens in the lives of our students/staff and I extend a warm welcome to those who may need my support, resources, or just a listening ear!

 The Carver Elementary School Counseling Program strives to amplify the holistic development of students in an atmosphere that recognizes and nurtures the uniqueness of the individual.

 The Carver Elementary School Counselor shall assume shared responsibility for the academic, career, and personal/social development of all students.
 The School Counselor will provide a safe, nonjudgmental place for students to express their feelings.
 Preventative, responsive and comprehensive guidance programs will enhance students’ intrapersonal and interpersonal worth.
 The School Counselor encourages students to become independent thinkers, goal-setters, life-long learners and effective citizens.
 By striving to collaborate with parents and teachers to meet all children’s needs.